Preapproval vs. prequalification: What’s the difference?

 - Permission to run a hard credit check

-The lender will provide a preapproval letter, which is a conditional loan offer that estimates how much it expects you’ll be qualified to borrow.
+The lender will provide a preapproval letter that includes an estimate of how much you can expect to be qualified to borrow.

 If you’re in the early stages and just starting to explore your loan options, a prequalification can give you an idea of how much house you can afford.
 It’s a low-commitment way to set expectations and begin your search.